oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    -05

+   * Consolidate processing rules for Holder and Verifier
    * Add support for selective disclosure of array elements.
    * Consolidate SD-JWT terminology and format
    * Use the term Key Binding rather than Holder Binding